Siniša Mali: Corruption investigation

+Three of Mali's children attended a private school where the tuition far exceeded Mali's official income.
+It was revealed that the tuition was paid by three offshore companies.
+One of the firms was owned by Mali but Mali said he did not know the owners of the other two companies.

+Plagiarism scandal

 Personal life

-Mali is divorced and has two sons and a daughter.
-He speaks English fluently, uses Greek and is studying Chinese.
+Mali is divorced and has four children.

 Mali was awarded the "Best European 2014" award for the project of development and reconstruction of Belgrade.
-In 2017, the European Movement in B&H awarded him with the "Most Tolerant City in the Region" award.
+In 2017, the European Movement in B&H awarded him the "Most Tolerant City in the Region" award.
 Also, Siniša Mali is the Reformer of the Year for 2022.
-NALED's special award was given to the Minister for the introduction of eFiscalization and eInvoices, systemic reforms that will improve the transparency of financial transactions, tax collection and contribute to the suppression of shadow economy in Serbia.

-He is a keen sportsman, and a regular participant in marathon races.
-In November 2018 he ran the full Athens Marathon and in September next year Mali ran full marathon in Berlin.
-Also, he ran full marathon in Boston, New York, Chicago, London and Tokyo.
+Mali is a keen sportsman and a regular participant in marathon races.
+In November 2018 he ran the full Athens Marathon and in September of the next year Mali ran a full marathon in Berlin.
+He ran a full marathon in Boston, New York, Chicago, London, and Tokyo.
 By finishing the Tokyo Marathon in March 2023, Sinisa Mali earned the Six Star Medal award.

-He was a member of the presidency of KK Crvena zvezda and he is the honorary holder of the black belt in taekwondo 5th dan for contribution to the development of sports.
+He was a member of the presidency of KK Crvena zvezda and he is the honorary holder of a black belt in taekwondo 5th dan for contribution to the development of sports.
 During his high school days, Mali played guitar in a heavy metal band.

 He was awarded the Order of the Great Martyrs of Kragujevac of the first degree.
 It was handed to him with the blessing of the Serbian Patriarch Irinej, in October 2019, by Bishop of the Diocese of Šumadija, Jovan.

+Mali was awarded the highest honor of the City of Kruševac, the 2024 Vidovdan Award, for his outstanding contribution to the economic and social development of the Republic of Serbia and the City of Kruševac.